Good Morning America: Good Afternoon America

 A special summer afternoon edition of Good Morning America, titled Good Afternoon America, premiered on July 9, 2012, as a temporary replacement for the canceled talk/lifestyle show The Revolution in the 2:00 p.m.
 Eastern Time weekday slot.

 Good Afternoon America was taped immediately after the morning program and focused on lighter fare, with the exception of the July 20 edition, which provided live coverage of the 2012 Aurora, Colorado shooting.
 Like its morning counterpart, Good Afternoon America originated from Times Square Studios.
 The limited-run program, which ended on September 7, 2012, was hosted by then Good Morning America news anchor Josh Elliott and lifestyle anchor Lara Spencer.

 GMA Wake Up Call

-GMA Wake Up Call is a pre-morning show hosted by Ginger Zee.
-Substitute hosts include Rob Marciano.
-This spin-off is a lead in to the actual GMA program airing live stream on social media outlets.
-The show airs between 6:45 a.m. and 6:50 a.m.
-ET and runs for 10–15 minutes.
+GMA Wake Up Call is a pre-morning show hosted by Ginger Zee, which previews stories and features to be seen on the main show ahead for social media platforms, being posted in the half hour before broadcast.